-We are pleased to have on our emerging artists season Chinese born artist Yinan Chen.
-Yinan is a multimedia artist; she lives and work in Wuhan, China.
-Her journey with art began from a young age as she was born into an artist family.
-Yinan studied at BA and MA in Ceramics at Hubei Institute of Fine Arts in China and recently completed a Master of Fine Arts, Ceramics at Rhode Island School of Design.
+In our emerging artists season, we speak with Chinese mixed-media artist Yinan Chen, who resides and creates in Wuhan, China.
+Born into a family of artists, Chen embarked on her artistic journey at a young age.
+She pursued a BA and MA in Ceramics at the Hubei Institute of Fine Arts in China and recently completed a Master of Fine Arts in Ceramics at the Rhode Island School of Design.

 Q: First things first, why do you do what you do?